pragati21p/pragati21p/README.md

 #### Hi there :bell:

 I am Pragati Pawar.
-* Working in Goldman Sachs
+* Working at Goldman Sachs
 * 3+ years of Industry Experience in Software Engg
 * Pursued M.Tech in *Machine Learning and Intelligent Systems* from IIIT Allahabad
 * Experienced as *Teaching Assistant* in IIIT Allahabad